inomad07/todo-app/README.md

-Todo React App was created via Vite.
+Todo React App was bootstrapped with Vite.

 ## Available Scripts